roadrunner21/kick-live-checker/README.md

    npm install
    ```

+---

 ## Usage

 ### As a Standalone Tool

+To use `ts-kick-scraper` as a standalone CLI tool, you can execute specific scraping tasks from the command line.

+#### Check if a Channel is Live
-To use `kick-live-checker` as a standalone CLI tool, run the following command with the Kick channel name as an argument:
+Run the following command with the Kick channel name as an argument:

 ```bash
 node index.js <channelName>